dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 Constructor injection of a logger into `Startup` works in earlier versions of ASP.NET Core because a separate DI container is created for the Web Host.
 For information about why only one container is created for the Generic Host, see the [breaking change announcement](https://github.com/aspnet/Announcements/issues/353).

-If you need to configure a service that depends on `ILogger<T>`, you can still do that by using constructor injection or by providing a factory method.
+To configure a service that depends on `ILogger<T>`, use constructor injection or provide a factory method.
 The factory method approach is recommended only if there is no other option.
-For example, suppose you need to fill a property with a service from DI:
+For example, consider a service that needs an `ILogger<T>` instance provided by DI:

 [!code-csharp[](index/samples/3.x/TodoApiSample/Startup2.cs?name=snippet_ConfigureServices&highlight=6-10)]